AI reconstruction of European weather from the Euro-Atlantic regimes: Anomaly reconstruction without indices

 \section{Anomaly reconstruction without indices}

 As a baseline for evaluating the added value of the \ac{WR} indices, we trained the same \ac{AI} model described in \refsec{sec:model} to reconstruct monthly mean two-meter temperature and total precipitation anomalies without including the \ac{WR} indices as input.
 The obtained spatial \ac{ACC} and \ac{CE} for the winter mean two-meter temperature and total precipitation anomalies are shown in \reffig{fig:temp_prec_skills_0wr}.
 Despite the absence of synoptic-scale information, the model exhibits low but positive \ac{ACC} in certain European regions, likely due to its ability to learn and exploit the underlying climate trend present in the training data.
-Nevertheless, the \ac{CE} value is around zero or negative, indicating that the model is not capable of replicating the amplitude of the fluctuations in the test dataset.
+Nevertheless, the \ac{CE} value is close to zero or negative, indicating that the model is unable to replicate the amplitude of the fluctuations in the test dataset.